What is a Shamanic Healer?

 An Integrative Healing Process Towards Wholeness

 In shamanic practices, illness is understood not only in medical terms but also as a way the patient’s spirit is trying to communicate.
 Therefore, in treating illness, the shaman works to understand what the spirit of the patient is calling for.
 Where modern medicine focuses mostly on treating the body, shamanism take into consideration the whole person — the body, heart and mind — in her environment (including all her relationships and ancestors).
-Most traditions also recognize that the disease itself has a spirit as well; therefore they would ask: What does the disease need?
+Most traditions also recognize that the disease itself has a spirit as well (in modern terms, one might say: a meaning); therefore they would ask: What does the disease need?
 Why did it come?
 What is it teaching the person?
+Science and its expertise may cure, but often it is meaning that heals us.
+Such healing is highly individual.
+The same disease means something different to every person touched by it.
 As such, shamanism is a great complement to conventional / modern medical approaches.

-Also, the goal of healing for a shaman is to return the patient to wholeness by restoring or enhancing harmony and well-being.
+Also, the goal of healing for a shaman is to support the patient’s return to wholeness by restoring or enhancing harmony and well-being.
+As shamans, we do not serve the weak or the broken.
+What we serve is the wholeness in each other and the wholeness in life.
 This explains that empowering patients in their healing process is at the heart of a shamanic practice.
 The healing process allows the patients to renew their connection to themselves, to nature, to others, and to energies and powers greater than themselves.
 That reconnection also entails a greater awareness and presence to each moment.
 Beyond better health, patients actually gain wisdom from the process.
 There is also an understanding that a patient’s healing also brings well-being to the whole family and community and, indeed, individuals report transformation affecting also people around them.

 Because the healing process is approached in a very integrated manner, each case is absolutely unique.
 Two persons with similar situations or stories might be treated very differently as the ‘what’, ‘how’ and ‘why’ is happening to them might actually be very different, and their spirit is different.
 Therefore, each time, the healer is called to ‘forget’ everything she may think that she already knows and listen deeply to what is needed by each person in the moment.